bryanwweber/orbital-mechanics-notes/the-orbit-equation/orbital-nomenclature.md

 p = \frac{h^2}{\mu}
 :::

 This gives a hint why the semi-latus rectum is called the parameter of the orbit.
-The semi-latus rectum is the numerator of Eq. {eq}`eq:scalar-orbit-equation`.
+The semi-latus rectum is the numerator of @eq:scalar-orbit-equation.